-The FSB is doing its absolute best to stamp out dissenting thought.
-Up to 200,000 people over the last six years have been approached, intimidated, or interrogated by the FSB.
+The FSB [Russian Federal Security Service] is doing its absolute best to stamp out dissenting thought.
+Up to 200,000 people over the last 6 years have been approached, intimidated, or interrogated by the FSB.
 And they aren't nice.
-Here's what they do: They break into your home between 4:00 and 6:00 a.m., when your children are sleeping.
+Here's what they do: They break into your home between 4 and 6 a.m., when your children are sleeping.
 They sometimes enter from the roof.
 They brandish automatic weapons and grenades, and they're in full special forces gear.
 Russia has effectively turned Crimea into a Russian military base.

 It's no exaggeration to say that Crimea is armed to the teeth.
-And I have a lot of statistics on APCs and all kinds of gear if you want to talk about it.
-The Soviet Union's bases on the peninsula have been restored, and anti-aircraft missile systems now line Crimea's perimeter.
-Additionally, the Russian government may have placed nuclear weapons in Crimea.
-Perhaps most troubling though are reports that the state is using its security services to encourage ordinary people to spy on their neighbors and their families.
+And I have a lot of statistics on APCs [armored personnel carriers] and all kinds of gear if you want to talk about it.
+The Soviet Union's bases on the peninsula have been restored, and anti-air-craft missile systems now line Crimea's perimeter.
+Additionally, the Russian Government may have placed nuclear weapons in Crimea.
+Perhaps most troubling, though, are reports that the state is using its security services to encourage ordinary people to spy on their neighbors and their families.

-Given these many challenges what can the government - what can the U.S. government do?
+Given these many challenges what can the government-what can the U.S. Government do?
 Continue to speak out unambiguously.
 Crimea is Ukraine, full stop.
 Continue to invest heavily in Radio Free Europe/Radio Liberty's Ukraine service.
 This is a lifeline that keeps the people of Crimea from being cut off from the larger world.
 Help make the names of the hundred Crimean prisoners known.
-The United States should support cultural, religious, and educational institutions in Ukraine that operate outside of Crimea - many of them are in Kyiv, but support resistance to Russian occupation there.
+The United States should support cultural, religious, and educational institutions in Ukraine that operate outside of Crimea-many of them are in Kyiv, but support resistance to Russian occupation there.